Heating Curves — Fundamentals and Application

 Influence on the COP of heat pumps

-The Coefficient of Performance (COP) of a heat pump depends decisively on the temperature difference between the heat source and the heat sink.
+The Coefficient of Performance (COP) of a heat pump depends above all on the temperature difference between the heat source and the heat sink.
 The theoretical Carnot COP is:

 COPCarnot=TVLTVLTsource\text{COP}_{\text{Carnot}} = \frac{T_{\text{VL}}}{T_{\text{VL}} - T_{\text{source}}}

 where the temperatures must be entered in Kelvin.
-In practice, heat pumps achieve about 40 to 55 % of the Carnot COP (quality grade).
+In practice, heat pumps reach about 40 to 55 % of the Carnot COP (quality grade).

 For a source temperature of 0 °C (273 K) and various supply temperatures, a quality grade of 0.50 yields: